 But what if you simply offer who you (really) are?

 What if we look around and realize there is room for diversity.
 Room for wildflowers and roses, for the adventurer and the nest-builder.
-Space for the tiny home and the 5 star hotel, the teacher and the CEO.
+Space for the tiny home and the 5-star hotel, the teacher and the CEO.

-What if you grow vegetables and share them with your neighbors or use your geeky love of math to somehow make the world safer.
+What if you grow vegetables and share them with your neighbours or use your geeky love of math to somehow make the world safer.
 What if you use your skill as a lawyer to advocate for people who have no money and who pay you with gratitude but not loudly on Facebook.
 What if you teach or wash dishes or build bridges or animate a video game the way that only you can.
 With heart and vision and humility.

 The world needs this.
 And you need this – because I think that we are each given gifts to use and when we don’t offer them, we stagnate and grieve for that which is missing.
 Because we are made for community and unique contribution.